TOP TIPS FOR CHANGEMAKERS #4

 So, you already have a willing group of people who want to help – even if it’s only to alleviate their own concern!
 Enlist their support.
 Pick a friend or a family member or a small circle of them and ask for their help.
 Be specific.
 Do you need a daily call?
 Someone to go for a regular walk with?
 Someone to go food shopping with you once a week so you don’t buy cr*p?
 Work it out with them.
 Brainstorm ideas.
 People want to help you.
 Let them.

 That’s all for now.
 I don’t want to overwhelm you with even more things to think about!
 But if you’d like to know more about my take on this then please do read my other blogs on self-care and burn out.
-And of course as this is the ACTUALLY GIVEAWAY period, there’s a little bonus for you with this blog: The Actually Guide to Self-Care.

 I hope you like it.